Vuxoni/Core-Configuration-Docs/README.md

-# Core-Configuration-Docs
+# Core Configuration Docs

-An advanced guide for running Mac OS X / macOS on Bare metal machines using the OpenCore boot loader.
+An Advanced Guide for running Mac OS X / macOS on Non-Apple Hardware.